 This article is for Education edition users.
 Other users can go to Meet security and privacy.

 Google Meet has many features to help protect your data and safeguard your privacy.
-For Education and Enterprise for Education editions, there are additional relevant features to keep your school meetings secure and private.
+For Google Workspace for Education Fundamentals and Google Workspace for Education Plus editions, there are additional relevant features to keep your school meetings secure and private.
 Follow the tips outlined below to optimize the Meet deployment for your domain.

 To find the latest updates to Meet, Classroom, and other education products, see What’s new in Google Workspace.